Refugees return to destroyed neighbourhoods during Gaza truce

 Many families, arriving with empty bags to stock up on clothes before the fighting is set to resume, reacted with horror at their loss and found quiet corners to grieve.

-A weeping boy stood bent over his skinny horse, tears streaming from its eyes as a fresh wound on its rump dripped blood.
+A weeping boy stood bent over his skinny horse, tears streaming from its eyers as a fresh wound on its rump dripped blood.

 Standing on the rubble of his home, one man telephoned relatives: "I'm here.
 It's gone, the whole house is gone."